vottunio/vottun-unity-sdk/README.md

 > :warning: ***The event **“signValidated”** of the class **"WalletEventManager"** has the player's **wallet address** on its args, which are of type **"SignValidatedSuccesfully"** and has the attribute **"walletAddress"**, you must subscribe to this event in order to get the player’s wallet address.***

-The last step of the setup is to go to the “Meta Mask Unity Transport Broadcaster” and add the QRImage prefab of the scene to its “Listeners” array.
+The last step of the setup is to go to the “Meta Mask Unity Transport Broadcaster” and add the QRImage prefab in the scene to its “Listeners” array.

 <br/>

 ### 4. Use the API

-Now you have all the configurations needed done, and it’s time to start using all the benefits of blockchain on your project.
+Now you have all the configurations needed done, and it’s time to start using all the benefits of blockchain in your project.

 All the functions of the API are methods in the GamingApi class (**Assets -> VottunSDK -> VottunUnity -> GamingApi**).
 You must instantiate an object of this class in your own script where you want to use the Gaming API, then call the method of the desired endpoint, passing all the parameters that the method needs.

 <br/>
 <br/>

 ## SDK methods

 Let’s assume that the address of the player’s wallet is stored in a static class called “playerData” and that all the methods are called in a script name **ApiHandler.cs** that will only handle the calls to the API.